 9. What is the next step

 As an operator, you are responsible for registering with the HMRC.
 The operator is financially liable, so appropriate payments need to be levied based on the regulation.
 Also, when you register for this, you must have a UK representative.
 3rd-party providers are seeking more clarity on the different options available that will assist operators in these new changes.
-Once more information is known, notices will be sent out via different media.

 If you’re an operator traveling to the UK, you must register with HMRC unless you qualify for the occasional operator’s scheme, in which case registration is not necessary, and you will need to account for and pay APD for each passenger departing the UK beginning April 1, 2013.
 Operators are financially liable for payment of APD to the HMRC.
 Other options for payment are still unknown at this time, and updates will be made as more information is released.